markdonaho/kaggle-notebook-tpu-llama/README.md

 [x] Run MaxText Conversion: Completed with local HF snapshot [x] Verify Output: Checkpoint saved at `/home/markdonaho/maxtext/llama-3.1-8b-maxtext-checkpoint` [x] Download to Local: Checkpoint successfully downloaded from VM to local `./checkpoint_download` directory via `download_from_vm.sh` script.
+[x] Upload to Kaggle Dataset: The local checkpoint directory has been successfully uploaded as a new private Kaggle dataset.
 [x] Teardown VM: Delete the GCE VM to avoid costs.

 Next Steps:
-- Upload the local checkpoint directory (`./checkpoint_download/llama-3.1-8b-maxtext-checkpoint`) as a new private dataset on Kaggle.
+- ~~Upload the local checkpoint directory (`./checkpoint_download/llama-3.1-8b-maxtext-checkpoint`) as a new private dataset on Kaggle.~~
 - Update the Kaggle notebook to use the new Kaggle dataset as the source for the fine-tuning checkpoint.
 - Proceed to Session 2.4 (configure Kaggle for training).

-### Session 2.4: Configure Kaggle for MaxText Training [ ]
+### Session 2.4: Configure Kaggle for MaxText Training [🔄]

 Objective: To set up the Kaggle TPU notebook to run a MaxText fine-tuning job using the checkpoint from the newly created Kaggle dataset.